oroinc/documentation/backend/entities/migration.rst

 Generate an Installer for a Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you have implemented new entities, you want to be sure that upon installing the application, the entities are added to the database.
+When you have implemented new entities, ensure that the entities are added to the database on installing the application.
 For this, you need to create an installer :ref:`migration <backend-entities-migrations>`.
-You can do it manually, however, it is more convenient to use a dump of the database as a template.
+You can do it manually, however, it is more convenient to use a database dump as a template.

 To create an installer for DemoBundle: